SciNim/symengine.nim/README.md

         result = x ^ n
     else:
         result = zero
-    result # we must be explicit that we want to return the variable 'result'
+    result # we must be explicit that we want to return the variable result
 ```

 # Tutorial